NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 This will not recreate any existing match files either for mapprojected images or for unprojected ones.
 If that is desired, existing match files need to be deleted first.

+Each mapprojected image stores in its metadata the name of the original image, the camera model, the bundle-adjust prefix, if any, and the DEM it was mapprojected onto.
+Hence, the above command will succeed even if invoked with different cameras than the ones used for mapprojection, as long as the original cameras are still present and did not change.

 If the mapprojected images are still too different for interest point matching among them to succeed, one can try to bring in more images that